MJoergen/ym2151/Episodes/ep02_Sine_Wave/README.md

 complexity.

-In the following I'm referring to the file [calc\_sine.vhd](src/calc\_sine.vhd).
+In the following I'm referring to the file [operator.vhd](src/operator.vhd).
 The calculation is split into a number of stages.
-The files for the stages have been placed in a separate directory op.
+The files for the stages have been placed in a separate directory op/.
 The reason for this is to match figure 2.1 in the [YM2151 documentation](../../doc/yamaha_ym2151_synthesis.pdf) and to keep the source tree nice and tidy.